hibbitts-design/grav-skeleton-helios-course-hub/pages/readme/default.md

 - Teams hosting shared course content, reference guides, or topic indexes
 - Anyone who wants full control over their content, structure, and hosting

+## Why the Helios Course Hub?
+The Helios Course Hub gives you a modern, open, and fully controlled companion site that works alone or alongside any LMS – a dedicated home for your course content, resources, and schedules that you control completely.

+- Ready in minutes – a complete, pre-configured package with demo content included
+- Flexible – host one course or many from a single installation
+- Yours – host it anywhere PHP runs, customise freely, and keep every word you write
+- Open by design – optionally enable the built-in Git Sync and "Edit this Page" support
+- Flat-file simplicity – your content is just Markdown files you own and control
+- Support open source – your Grav Premium Helios theme purchase directly supports ongoing development of the open-source Grav CMS

 ## Quick Start

 The skeleton is a **complete, ready-to-run package** – Grav CMS, the Helios Course Hub plugin, and demo content are all included.
 It defaults to a **single-course setup** with the top-level folders in `user/pages/` pre-configured and ready to use.